AAM77/user_and_admin_django_app/DEV_LOG.md

 ## Frontend

 ```
-[] Create a layout-template that accepts partials/other html templates via something like yield
+[x] Create a layout-template that accepts partials/other html templates via something like yield
 [] Create a navbar inside this template with the following stubs:
         [] (a) Register        ---- display conditionally
         [] (b) Log In          ---- display conditionally
         [] (c) Sign Out        ---- display conditionally

-[] Create a universal landing page with a welcome message
+[] Create a universal landing page with a welcome message --- ((( is this even possible in Django? )))
 [] Create a registration page
         [] Create a Form
         [] Make all fields required